16 Healthiest Starbucks Foods to Order in 2025

 When it’s bright and early in the morning and you just want the healthiest Starbucks food to grab en route to the office, Rolled and Steel-Cut Oatmeal is a simple yet wholesome option.

-Starbucks Rolled and Steel-Cut Oats Nutritional Overview
+Starbucks Rolled and Steel-Cut Oats Nutritional Info (per 42-gram serving):

 • Calories: 160